lotus321/browser-credentials/README.md

 The Chrome browser stores these credentials in a file called Login Data.
 This file, which on the Windows OS is located in the user's AppData folder, stores the data in a database format.
 The Login ID (username or email) is stored in plain text and the password is encrypted as a 230 byte binary BLOB.

-To extract and decrypt this password BLOB, two approaches will be employed; using a database libray and raw binary parsing.
+To extract and decrypt this password BLOB, two approaches will be employed; using a database libray and raw binary parsing.<br />
+Please see this [article](http://www.mbowa.net/#chrome) for a detailed analysis of parsing binary files.